-- 1) All domestic and international students competing in an ISEF-affiliated fair must adhere to all of the rules as set forth in this document. - 2) All projects must adhere to the Ethics Statement above. - 3) Projects must adhere to local, state, country and U.S. Federal laws, regulations and permitting conditions. - Introduction or disposal of non-native species, pathogens, toxic chemicals or foreign substances into the environment is prohibited.
-See www.anstaskforce.gov/documents/isef.pdf.
+- All domestic and international students competing in an ISEF-affiliated fair must adhere to all of the rules as set forth in this document. - 2) All projects must adhere to the Ethics Statement above. - 3) Projects must adhere to local, state, country and U.S. Federal laws, regulations and permitting conditions. - The use of non-animal research methods and the use of alternatives to animal research are strongly encouraged and must be explored before conducting a vertebrate animal project.

-- 5) Intel ISEF exhibits must adhere to Intel ISEF display and safety requirements. - 6) It is the responsibility of the student and adult sponsor to check with their affiliated fair for any additional restrictions or requirements.
+- Introduction or disposal of non-native species, pathogens, toxic chemicals or foreign substances into the environment is prohibited.
+See www.anstaskforce.gov/ documents/isef.pdf. - 6) Intel ISEF exhibits must adhere to Intel ISEF display and safety requirements. - It is the responsibility of the student and adult sponsor to check with their affiliated fair for any additional restrictions or requirements.